TeseoLou/clancy-nook-walking-tours/TESTING.md

 Manual testing was a critical part of the Clancy Nook Project, ensuring that all features functioned correctly and provided a seamless user experience.
 Testing was conducted throughout the entire development process, incorporating real-time adjustments and refinements.

-A combination of DevTools, BrowserStack, and WAVE was used to conduct thorough testing:
+A combination of DevTools and BrowserStack was used to conduct thorough testing:

-- _DevTools_ allowed for in-depth inspection of responsive design, element behavior, and debugging across multiple screen sizes.
+1. _DevTools_ allowed for in-depth inspection of responsive design, element behavior, and debugging across multiple screen sizes.

-- _BrowserStack_ enabled cross-browser compatibility testing, making it possible to simulate older browser versions and various operating systems.
+2. _BrowserStack_ enabled cross-browser compatibility testing, making it possible to simulate older browser versions and various operating systems.

-- Regular deployment through _GitHub_ allowed for frequent testing iterations, making it easier to catch and address issues early in the development process.
+3. Regular deployment through _GitHub_ allowed for frequent testing iterations, making it easier to catch and address issues early in the development process.

 ### **Responsiveness**